Nathan-Amiri/Exotis/README.md

 ExecutionCore acts upon the packet(s) it receives, then either requests a new packet from DelegationCore or instructs the player to wait for the enemy player's next packet.

-Some effects, such as item effects (Gem/Spark/Potion effects), are handled by ExecutionCore.
+Simple effects, such as item effects (Gem/Spark/Potion effects), are handled by ExecutionCore.
 Spell and Trait effects are handled by the SpellTraitEffect class--an index of all unique Spell/Trait effects.

 Due to the wide variety of unique effects in the game, many of these Spells/Traits have specific logic scattered throughout the Core classes.
 Any specific logic is marked with the following comment for searchability: <// *spellOrTraitName>